top of page

 _DSC0102.JPG

 Leah is an Arizona native who moved to South Florida to attend high school when her parents’ jobs were relocated.
 She became involved with Tomorrow’s Rainbow as a volunteer in 2017 while searching for a place to help out where she could apply her numerous years of horse experience and support a mission that made a difference in the community.
-After she graduated from Boca High in 2018, she moved back home to Arizona to attend her dream college.
-Leah graduated early from Northern Arizona University with a Bachelor's in Justice Studies, emphasizing in Criminal Justice Administration, and certification in Intelligence Studies.
+After moving back home to attend her dream school, Leah graduated early from Northern Arizona University with a Bachelor's in Justice Studies, emphasizing in Criminal Justice Administration, and certification in Intelligence Studies.
 Her primary goal is to run a nonprofit that focuses on a humane future for animals.
 She previously worked as the Donor Services Manager for Tierra Madre Horse and Human Sanctuary based in Cave Creek, AZ, and has spent 11 years in the nonprofit sector.
 Leah became an Eagala-certified Equine Specialist in December 2022.
-Additionally, Leah is the owner of Chestnut Equine LLC, which contracts her ES and farm-sitting services to the community.
+Additionally, Leah is the owner of Chestnut Equine LLC.

 Contact: leah@TomorrowsRainbow.org; Direct line: 954.953.0847